Fabergé egg

-A Fabergé egg (яйцо Фаберже) is a jewelled egg created by the jewellery firm House of Fabergé, in Saint Petersburg, Russia.
-As many as 69 were created, of which 57 survive today.
-Virtually all were manufactured under the supervision of Peter Carl Fabergé between 1885 and 1917.
-The most famous are his 52 "Imperial" eggs, 46 of which survive, made for the Russian Tsars Alexander III and Nicholas II as Easter gifts for their wives and mothers.
-Fabergé eggs are worth millions of dollars and have become symbols of opulence.
+A Fabergé egg (яйцо Фаберже) is a jewelled egg first created by the jewellery firm House of Fabergé, in Saint Petersburg, Russia.
+As many as 69 eggs were created during the Czarist era, of which 61 are currently known to have survived.
+Virtually all of the original first edition eggs were manufactured under the supervision of Peter Carl Fabergé between 1885 and 1917.
+The most famous of the firm's creations are the 50 delivered Imperial Easter eggs, of which 44 are currently known to be in complete or partial physical existence, leaving the fate of those remaining unknown.

+These eggs were commissioned for the Russian tsar Aleksandr III (10 eggs) and tsar Nikolai II (40 eggs) as Easter gifts for Alexander's wife and Nicholas's mother Empress Maria Feodorovna, and Nicholas's wife Tsaritsa Alexandra Feodorovna.
+Fabergé eggs are worth large sums of money and have become symbols of opulence.